micwik/ArnBrowser/README.md

 * ZeroConfig browsing for _arn_ services on local network.

+* Login dialog.

+* Chat to server dialog and support for server requesting disconnect.

 * Qml running environment with support for Arn.
   This is comparable to a web browser running an arbitrary web application.

+* Settings dialog.
+  Contains genertor for password hash (to login system).

+* Log dialog for saving a stream (pipe) to a file.